-1. Award of the Diploma With or Without an Endorsed Option
+Award of the Diploma With or Without an Endorsed Option

 - (a) The Postgraduate Diploma in Health Sciences may be awarded with or without an endorsed option.
 The endorsed options are in the following areas of specialisation:

 - i.
 Environment and Health

 - ii.
-Early Intervention
+Health and Community

 - iii.
 Health Behaviour Change

 - iv.
 Health Information Management

 - v.
-Men's Health

-- vi.
 Palliative Care